Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 Tourists who don’t mind splurging should research the 4-star Casa Monica Resort & Spa.

-Conveniently located beside Flagler College, this spacious resort is known for its colonial-inspired décor and amenities like a fitness center, beach club, and award-winning restaurants.
+Conveniently located beside Flagler College, this spacious resort is known for its colonial-inspired décor and amenities, such as a fitness center, beach club, and award-winning restaurants.

-To find out more about this fabulous hotel, look up Casa Monica Resort’s Booking.com webpage.
+To learn more about this fabulous hotel, visit Casa Monica Resort’s Booking.com webpage.

 Smart Stay Inn